Who: Kindergarten* – Grade 4

 Enrollment/Session: Minimum of 4 participants.
 Students are encouraged to enroll in two sequential week sessions.

-*June 22 & June 23 is “Follow Me to BSSC” week.
+Free Day*June 18 & June 19 is “Follow Me to BSSC” week.
 Select a half-day and come for free!

 BSSC’s fleet of Turnabouts, Sonars and rowing dinghies provides the perfect gateway for your child’s first sea and science experiences.
 Students in the mizzen sea and science program will gain a beginner’s level understanding of boating safety, sailing principles, and become comfortable in row boats, small sailboats, and larger sailing vessels.
 Students will also gain a beginner level understanding of Weather; Marine Plants & Animals dockside and intertidal; and an appreciation for Oceanography and the tools of the trade.
 Through various fun activities and challenges, instruction begins on shore, moving dockside and culminates on the water!